ElpixZero/NEM/README.md

-**NEM** - servisе, where you can read a lot of articles about different topics and write your own articles, stories etc.
+**Pepelatzh** - servisе, where you can read a lot of articles about different topics and write your own articles, stories etc.

 App has next stack of technologies:
   - **Frontend:**